AndreiMihaiSurueanu/sense-of-space-simple-service/README.md

 and you see the black panel, don't worry it's normal, there's just nothing upladed yet.
 Just go back, upload and watermark an image.

-### Have fun with project and thank you for your attention. :blush: :wink:
+## Have fun with project and thank you for your attention. 😊😉